Product-Led vs Service-Led Business Models — and Where PLG, Product-Led Org, and Product Operating Model Fit

 Product-led vs service-led isn't one comparison — it's three.
 Here's how product-led business models differ from service-led ones, and how PLG, product-led orgs, and product operating models each fit inside that.

 The biggest split in how a business creates and captures value is product-led vs service-led.
-A product-led business scales primarily through the product itself — the thing you build does the heavy lifting in acquisition, delivery, and expansion.
-A service-led business scales through people delivering engagements (consulting, training, custom projects).
-While many firms blend both, their core organizational structures and growth loops are fundamentally different.
+A product-led business scales primarily through the product itself.
+The thing you build does much of the heavy lifting in acquisition, delivery, expansion, or retention.
+A service-led business scales primarily through people delivering engagements: consulting, training, custom projects, implementation, or advisory work.

-A go-to-market strategy where the product itself is the leading mechanism for acquiring customers.
-Think Slack, Dropbox, Zoom, or Canva—utilizing freemium models and viral loops.
+Product-Led Growth is a go-to-market strategy where the product itself is the leading mechanism for acquiring, activating, and expanding customers.
+Think Slack, Dropbox, Zoom, or Canva using freemium models, self-service adoption, and viral loops.

-A company could be a Product-led Organization, leverage a Product Operating Model, and rely on a PLG motion.
-It could also do each one of these or any mix.
+A company could be a product-led organization, run with a product operating model, and rely on a PLG motion.
+It could also have only one or two of those things.

 If this distinction matters in your current strategy work, explore the Product Operating Model advisory path to discuss your context.